SGpp/DisCoTec/docs/advanced_topics.md

 ### Using PDE Solvers Written In Other Programming Languages

-Your functions need the same described interface and need to somehow expose it to the C++ compiler.
+Your functions need the same described interface and need to expose it to the C++ compiler.
 For Fortran, the SelalibTask shows how the [relevant functions](https://github.com/selalib/selalib/blob/main/simulations/parallel/bsl_vp_3d3v_cart_dd/sll_m_sim_bsl_vp_3d3v_cart_dd_slim_interface.F90) can be [made accessible with `extern "C"`](https://github.com/SGpp/DisCoTec/blob/main/examples/selalib_distributed/src/SelalibTask.hpp).